ChitambarLab/Development-Guide/README.md

 ### Develop a new feature

-A feature is some chunk of code which performs a new task or modifies existing functionality.
-Features should be
+A feature is a chunk of code which performs a new task or modifies existing functionality.
+Features are
 * Small enough to be completed within a few hours of work.
 * Tested sufficiently to ensure bug free operation and correctness of functionality.
 * Documented such that a collaborator can make sense of your work.